 Palomino: Palomino is a popular backpacker destination, located about 1,5 hours by bus from Riohacha, on the way to Santa Marta.
 This chilled-out village is nestled between the sea, the Sierra Nevada mountains and the jungle.
 Tubing on the Palomino River into the open sea is a popular activity.
 Palomino also serves as an alternative and less frequented gateway to the famous Lost City.
 If you don’t like the backpacker vibe next to the sea, you can stay at the other side of the main road, close to the mountains.
 The nearby village Don Diego offers a more tranquil river tubing experience than Palomino.

-Tayrona National Natural Park (ca. 2 hours by bus from Riohacha): Tayrona National Natural park is one of Colombia’s top attractions and a little piece of paradise.
+Tayrona National Park (ca. 2 hours by bus from Riohacha): Tayrona National Natural park is one of Colombia’s top attractions and a little piece of paradise.
 The main entrance to Tayrona National Park (“Zaino”) lies on the way towards Santa Marta.
 We strongly recommend to spend 1-2 days in or near the park for a close connection with nature.
 See our tips for your solo trip to Tayrona National Natural Park.

 Santa Marta (ca. 3 hours by bus from Riohacha): Santa Marta and nearby Minca are fantastic places to explore the fascinating jungle-covered Sierra Nevada mountains and the clear waters of the deep Caribbean sea with their rich marine life.
 It’s easy to spend a week or more in this area without getting bored if you are a nature enthusiast.
 Have a look at our recommendations for Things to do in and near Santa Marta.